-The last several years have revealed that hospitality businesses are vulnerable to cyber attacks, with many major hospitality players being victims of cybercrime that was in some cases undetected for years.
+The last several years have revealed that hospitality businesses are vulnerable to cyber attacks.
+Many major hospitality players being victims of cybercrime that was in some cases undetected for years.
+In a separate post, we have cited six hospitality businesses that faced data breach fines resulting from hospitality business hacking.

-While hackers are becoming increasingly innovative in ways they gain access to secure hospitality systems, the hospitality sector is lagging behind in security measures.
+Hackers are becoming increasingly innovative in ways they gain access to secure hospitality systems.
+In contrast, the hospitality sector is lagging behind in security measures.
 Businesses often don’t treat cybersecurity as a priority but prefer to focus on customer experience only, which can have far-reaching consequences in case of a breach.

-The most common factors that contribute to data breaches include the following:
+The most common factors that contribute to hospitality business hacking and data breaches include the following:

 #1 The Number of People Involved